M0hammadL/academic-kickstart/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: I love combining AI and biology!
+bio:

 interests:
+- Single-cell genomics
-- Computational Biology
+- Machine learning
 - Drug discovery and design